Current vacancies and elections

 All candidates at an election must submit a declaration and a return of expenses, to the Returning Officer, within a set timeframe.
 This is regardless of whether they were elected or not and even if no expenses were incurred.
 These documents are made available for inspection.

-The deadline for receipt of candidates expenses for the district council elections is Thursday 8 June 2023.
+The deadline for receipt of candidate’s expenses is Thursday 8 January 2026.

 Current vacancies